 - Never miss out on miles.
 If you are an Airmiles collector, Airmilesshops.ca just launched a browser extension for Chrome.
 It will remind you that you can get miles as you online shop.
 No more going to the website to see if your favorite stores are a partner.

-- Watch out for Bonus Point events and special offers.
+- Watch out for bonus point events and special offers.
 Airmiles and PC Optimum have become pretty competitive and I see really good offers from both almost weekly.
+If you have a Servus Mastercard, keep an eye out for special point incentive offers as well.

 Now it's your turn – decide what you want to use your points for and that will help you figure out the right points program(s) for you.
 The fastest way to earn points is to find reward programs that allow you to earn on the things you purchase regularly.
-Do you want to get cash back to increase your savings or pay off your credit card or are you interested in saving points for a trip or merchandise?
+Do you want cash-back to increase your savings or add to your investments (hello Circle Rewards GIC)?
+Maybe to pay off your credit card?
+Or are you interested in saving points for a trip or merchandise?
 You decide.